rosenpass/rosenpass-website/content/en/docs/presentations/easterhegg-2023.md

 ---

 {{< blocks/lead >}}
-# (DE) Easterhegg 2023 - Ein VPN zum Schutz vor Quantencomputern
+# Easterhegg 2023 - Ein VPN zum Schutz vor Quantencomputern  <i class="fa-regular fa-language h6 text-light"> DE </i>

 A deeper dive into post-quantum cryptography, Rosenpass' approach to the issue, and a demonstration of Rosenpass' solution and integration with WireGuard.
 {{< /blocks/lead >}}